silvus/dotfiles/app/.textadept/textadept/doc/api.md

   * `buffer.INDIC_POINTCHARACTER`
     A triangle below the centre of the first character of the indicator range.
+  * `buffer.INDIC_GRADIENT`
+    A box with a vertical gradient from solid on top to transparent on bottom.
+  * `buffer.INDIC_GRADIENTCENTRE`
+    A box with a centered gradient from solid in the middle to transparent on the top and bottom.

   Use [`_SCINTILLA.next_indic_number()`](#_SCINTILLA.next_indic_number) for custom indicators.
   Changing an indicator's style resets that indicator's hover style.